tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

 ```

 ## Sync {#vsphere-sync}

-Syncronizing your vSphere inventory with Tidal Migrations is simple with:
+Synchronizing your vSphere inventory with Tidal Migrations is simple with:

 `tidal sync vsphere`